rubenmromero/files-s3-backup/README.md

 # Files to S3 - Backup

-Script to do backup of directories and files on a server and send to S3 service the resulting TAR file.
+Tool to do backup of directories and files on a server and send to S3 service the resulting TAR file.

 ## Prerequisites